oracle-livelabs/apex/crm-app/intro/Introduction.md

 # CRM application

 ## Introduction

-In order to examine and comprehend how to create a fundamental CRM application utilising the Oracle APEX development platform, an introduction to a CRM (Customer Relationship Management) lab with Oracle APEX entails setting up a hands-on learning environment.
-Participants will be able to build a useful CRM system in the lab and gain hands-on experience with APEX capabilities for data modelling, user interface design, data entry, reporting, global search and other tasks.
+Customer Relationship Management is an integral part of any business/ organisation.
+In this workshop, you learn to create a fundamental CRM application using Oracle APEX.
+Through building this app, you gain hands-on experience with APEX capabilities for data modelling, user interface design, data entry, reporting, global search and other tasks.

 Estimated Time: 2 hour

 ### Objectives
-In this lab, you will:
+In this workshop, you will:
-- Learn how to Implement a Quick SQL Script
+- Build user friendly forms to maintain customer data.
-- Learn how to Create an Application using Script
+- Create a Faceted Search report to analyse opportunity data.
-- Learn how to Edit Forms using developer toolbaar
+- Enhance Search in the app using Search Configuration.
-- Learn how to Create a Faceted Search Page
+- Implement Heat Map in APEX to Calculate the distance between opportunity
-- Learn how to Create a Search Configuration Page
+- Manage tasks using Approvals Component.
-- Learn how to Implement Approvals Component
+- Configure Email Automation.